-Prospective applicants are invited to attend a virtual Information Session (held via Zoom).
-The purpose of the Information Session is to answer technical questions from prospective applicants and provide clarity on RFP instructions.
-Topics may include, but are not limited to, proposal submission instructions, eligibility, funding and an overview of the rating factors.
-Details for the Information Session are listed below:
+Prospective applicants are invited - but not required - to attend a virtual Information Session.
+The purpose of this session is to provide clarity on RFP instructions and answer technical questions from prospective applicants.
+BSCC staff will review proposal submission instructions, funding information, eligible grant activities, and the MAT rating process.
+Details for the virtual Information Session are listed below: